Turning a Breech Baby with Acupuncture

 What Causes Breech Baby?

-There is often no particular reason why a baby has settled in a breech position, but there are some situations that make a breech baby more likely:
+Wondering what causes breech baby?
+There is often no particular reason why a baby has settled in a breech position.
+However, there are some situations that make a breech baby more likely:

 - Early or premature birth